 It has been said that it would be monstrous to see a Jew judge try a man for blasphemy.
 In my opinion it is monstrous to see any judge try a man for blasphemy under the present law.
 But, if the law on that subject were in a sound state, I do not see why a conscientious Jew might not try a blasphemer.
 Every man, I think, ought to be at liberty to discuss the evidences of religion; but no man ought to be at liberty to force on the unwilling ears and eyes of others sounds and sights which must cause annoyance and irritation.
 The distinction is clear.
 I think it wrong to punish a man for selling Paine's Age of Reason in a back shop to those who choose to buy, or for delivering a Deistical lecture in a private room to those who choose to listen.
-But if a man exhibits at a window in the Strand a hideous caricature of that which is an object of awe and adoration to nine hundred and ninety-nine out of every thousand of the people who pass up and down that great thoroughfare; if a man, in a place of public resort, applies opprobrious epithets to names held in reverence by all Christians; such a man ought, in my opinion, to be severely punished, not for differing from us in opinion, but for committing a nuisance which gives us pain and disgust.
-He is no more entitled to outrage our feelings by obtruding his impiety on us, and to say that he is exercising his right of discussion, than to establish a yard for butchering horses close to our houses and to say that he is exercising his right of property, or to run naked up and down the public streets and to say that he is exercising his right of locomotion.
+But if a man exhibits at a window in the Strand a hideous caricature of that which is an object of awe and adoration to nine hunwhich is an object of awe and adoration to mue hun-dred and ninety-nine out of every thousand of the people who pass up and down that great thorough-fare; if a man, in a place of public resort, applies opprobrious epithets to names held in reverence by all Christians; such a man ought, in my opinion, to be severely punished, not for differing from us in opinion, but for committing a nuisance which gives us pain and disgust.
+He is no more entitled to outrage our feelings by obtruding his impiety on us, and to say that he is exercising his right of discussion, than to estabhe is exercising his right of discussion, than to estab-lish a yard for butchering horses close to our houses and to say that he is exercising his right of property, or to run naked up and down the public streets and to say that he is exercising his right of locomotion.
 He has a right of discussion, no doubt, as he has a right of property and a right of locomotion.
-But he must use all his rights so as not to infringe the rights of others. which is an object of awe and adoration to nine hunof others.
+But he must use all his rights so as not to infringe the rights of others.

 of others.
 These, Sir, are the principles on which I would frame the law of blasphemy; and, if the law were so framed, I am at a loss to understand why a Jew might not enforce it as well as a Christian.
 I am not a Roman Catholic; but if I were a judge at Malta, I should have no scruple about punishing a bigoted Protestant who should burn the Pope in effigy before the eyes of thousands of Roman Catholics.
 I am not a Mussulman; but if I were a judge in India, I should have no scruple about punishing a Christian who should pollute a mosque.
 Why, then, should I doubt that a Jew, raised by his ability, learning, and integrity to the judicial bench, would deal properly with any person who, in a Christian country, should insult the Christian religion?